 Belgium v USSR, 1986 World Cup

-While Belgium failed to qualify for the 1988 European Championships in West Germany, the bulk of the 1986 Soviet side were part of the squad.
+Both nations had finished second in their qualification groups – Belgium pipping their Dutch rivals in a play-off to reach Mexico while the USSR trailed behind an impressive Danish team at their peak under Sepp Piontek.
+While Belgium then failed to qualify for the 1988 European Championships in West Germany, the bulk of the 1986 Soviet side were part of the squad.
 The USSR reached the final where Belanov missed a penalty and Marco Van Basten’s wonder goal sealed a 2-0 win for the Netherlands.
 Two years later, the 1990 World Cup was the last fling for the USSR as a national team, who disappointingly finished bottom of their group, before the dissolution of the Soviet Union.

 The 1986 tie saw a meeting of veteran coaches Guy Thys and Valeriy Lobanovskyi.
 Thys had managed the Belgian national team since 1976, guiding them to the final of the 1980 European Championship and successive World Cups.
 They were one of Europe’s most consistent nations in this period, with only Spain and West Germany likewise reaching the final stages of each major tournament from 1980 to 86.
 After stepping down in 1989, Thys returned for a final spell including the 1990 World Cup, where Belgium were knocked out by a last-minute goal from England’s David Platt; his achievements at this Mexico World Cup saw him voted World Soccer magazine’s Manager of the Year for 1986.
 He died in 2003.